Depression Therapy in Ventura, CA

 It’s understandable that simple things like getting dressed in the morning can be tough.
 Getting out of bed might even be a challenge.
 To start, online therapy can be a good option until you are able to make it in person to the Ventura office.
 Lets make depression recovery as easy as possible.

 Taking medication for depression is a personal decision.
 A full checkup by your doctor is recommended to make sure that nothing else is contributing to your depression symptoms.
 Occasionally thyroid issues, hormonal issues, or other medical issues can play a role in depression.
 After, meeting with a psychiatrist (can prescribe antidepressants and mood stabilizers) is a good choice to explore all your options.
-I am happy to discuss any questions you have about medication.
-And overall, I will support any decision you decide to make regarding medication for depression.
+We are happy to discuss any questions you have about medication.
+And overall, we will support any decision you decide to make regarding medication for depression.

 How long does depression last?

-Throughout my clinical experience, I have worked with people experiencing short-term and long-term depression.
-I have worked in intensive outpatient and inpatient settings as a group and individual therapist.
-I am openminded and always try to tailor my treatment to the individual.
-One size doesn’t always fit all when it comes to therapy for depression.
+We have worked with people experiencing short-term and long-term depression.
+Additionally, we have worked in intensive outpatient and inpatient settings as a group and individual therapist.
+Our depression treatment is tailored to you individually.
+We believe that one size doesn’t always fit all when it comes to healing depression.

 National Suicide Hotline: 800-273-8255